What’s your preference? Eating a can of worms or humble pie?

 We can condense manipulative, dishonest behaviors into two words: denial and pride.

-In this post, I define denial, pretense, and pride as strategies in interpersonal conflict.
-I connect these strategies with the inability to forgive and find lasting personal peace.
 The scriptures speak about Christ’s “peace that surpasses all understanding.”
-Obviously, I lack lots of understanding, but I do feel greater peace trying to chip at bits and pieces of my denial and pride and replacing them with trust in the Savior.
-Christ lovingly reveals our weaknesses while teaching how to overcome them.
+I don’t claim to have a perfect understanding of this principle, but over the years, I continue to feel a steady, growing inner peace as I work to chip away at my own tendencies regarding denial and pride and replacing them with a firm trust in the Savior as He helps me to transform and transcend.
+Christ lovingly reveals our weaknesses while helping us to overcome and turn our weaknesses into strengths.
 His role of Savior and Redeemer assures our compassionate nourishment and increased spiritual strength when we willingly partake of Christ’s “humble pie.”

 “The Denial of St. Peter” by Gerit Van Honthorst